condor949/OtterAndOil/README.md

 ## Auxiliary scripts
 - `space-genereator.py` — allows you to interactively create a peak file describing the field shape.
 The result is saved in `peaks_*.json` format.
+- `main.ipynb` — outdated, will be updated from the linear-velocity-control branch

 ## License